salaheldinaz/cloudflare-dns-updater/README.md

 ## Todo list
-- Add a check class for success update
 - Add more detailed error messages
 - Filter DNS records to just records accept ip as value